Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Hub_ESP8266/PlatformIO IDE/readme.md

 ### What is Covered

-- Configuration instructions for the Arduino IDE to compile a sample using the Azure SDK for Embedded C.
+- Configuration instructions for the PlatformIO IDE to compile a sample using the Azure SDK for Embedded C.
 - Configuration, build, and run instructions for the IoT Hub telemetry sample.

-_The following was run on Windows 10 and Ubuntu Desktop 20.04 environments, with Arduino IDE 1.8.15 and Esp8266 module 3.0.1._
+_The following was run on Windows 10, Ubuntu Desktop 20.04, and macOS Monterey 12 environments, with Platform IO Core/Home 5.2.4/3.4.0 and platform Espressif 8266 3.2.0._

 ## Prerequisites